SalimAmarti/OTT_movies_Project/README.md

 Next steps / Improvements
 -------

-- Try to predict movie ratings based on relevant features
+- Try to predict movie ratings based on relevant features (I tried it out of curiosity in the code and got a RMSE of 1.08 which is ok for a first try)
 - Figure out which country has the most well-rated movie productions